nsidc/granule-metgen/README.md

 Setting `collection_geometry_override=False` in the .ini file will make MetGenC look to the science files or premet/spatial files for the granule-level spatial representation geometry to use.

-For data sets with flightline-type data collection where the contents of .spatial files are meant to represent point clouds, the .ini file will need the attribute/value pair `spatial_polygon_enabled=true` added.

 ### Geometry Rules
 |Granule Spatial Representation Geometry | Granule Spatial Representation Coordinate System (GSRCS) |